gardener/gardener/docs/usage/containerd-registry-configuration.md

 # `containerd` Registry Configuration

 containerd supports configuring registries and mirrors.
-Using this native containerd feature Shoot owners can configure containerd to use public or private mirrors for a given upstream registry.
+Using this native containerd feature, Shoot owners can configure containerd to use public or private mirrors for a given upstream registry.
 More details about the registry configuration can be found in the [corresponding upstream documentation](https://github.com/containerd/containerd/blob/main/docs/hosts.md).

 ### `containerd` Registry Configuration Patterns